hackclub/hackclub/workshops/mad_libs/README.md

 ### For Loop

-This code will still be without our for loop and right under our using statement.
+Right after the `using` code block, add a for loop that goes through the entire `prompt` string length.
+This allows us to examine each character.

 ```c#
 while(true)